Hemophilia in Children

 - Hemophilia C. Some doctors use this term to refer to a lack of clotting factor XI.

-What causes hemophilia in children?
+What causes hemophilia in a child?

 Hemophilia types A and B are inherited diseases.
 They are passed on from parents to